mozanalysis.frequentist_stats.sample_size

 Returns:

-A dictionary of pd.DataFrame objects.
+The data attribute contains a dictionary of pd.DataFrame objects.
 An item in the dictionary is created for each metric in metric_list, containing a DataFrame of sample size per branch, number of clients that satisfied targeting, and population proportion per branch at each value of the iterable parameter.
+Additional methods for ease of use are documented in the class.

 Perform sample size calculation for an experiment to test for a difference in proportions.